Office Hours: Monday - Friday 8 am - 5 pm

 NOTE: A secure drop box is available for tax payments at the top of the handicap ramp on the side of the Courthouse.

-During the month of April all unpaid real estate taxes will be advertised in the newspaper and an advertising fee is added to the unpaid bill.
-Enforced collections may begin at any time after bills 1st become delinquent.
+During the month of April, unpaid real estate taxes will be advertised in the newspaper and an advertising fee will be added to the unpaid bill.
+Enforced collections may begin at any time after bills become delinquent.
 Legal remedies of collection may include:

 - Garnishment of wages or rents